Deep Work for Distracted Brains: How to Build Focus When Your Mind Won't Sit Still

 Newport defines deep work as "professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit."
 The key word is limit.
 This is not just focused work — it is work that demands your full attention, produces genuine value, and is hard to replicate.

 The problem is re-entry cost.
 Sophie Leroy's 2009 research at the University of Minnesota named this "attention residue" — when you switch away from a deep task and return to it, part of your cognitive attention stays stuck on the previous task.
+It works a bit like leaving a pan simmering on the back ring while you start chopping vegetables for the next course: you've moved on, but part of the stove is still doing the first job.
 In her experiments, participants who switched tasks mid-way through performed measurably worse on the new task.
 The residue does not clear immediately.
 Every interruption extends it.

 This is why working in forty-second bursts between notifications does not produce deep work.
 It produces a pile of residue and very little output.